 The proposed building will accommodate equipment that controls the flow control gates in the shaft below.
 It is one part of a larger strategy to reduce untreated runoff and sewage flowing into the North Saskatchewan River.
 The 100m2+ building is positioned above the 6 metre diameter main shaft.
 In addition to the main shaft the building contains related ancillary spaces.
 Adjacent to the main shaft is a control room specifically dedicated to flood gate control and equipped with gas monitoring and ventilation equipment.

 This room and adjacent service room are also equipped with a removable roof for the maintenance of the floodgates.
 The building will also accommodate: gate actuators; a generator room equipped with noise control, ventilation, control panels, and a motor control centre; a small washroom; and base building mechanical rooms.

-The site is largely hard surface to accommodate service vehicles and to provide lay down areas for the 2 removable roofs.
-Site water is directed to a gutter that surrounds the building from which it is collected and discharged into the main shaft.
 Architects: gh3 Location: Edmonton, Alberta, Canada Team: Pat Hanson, Diana Gerrard, Raymond Chow, Byron White, John McKenna Structural: Chernenko Engineering Mechanical: Vital Engineering Electrical: Vital Engineering, Associated Engineering Civil: Vital Engineering Landscape: gh3 Envelope Consultants: Best Consulting Martin Gerskup Architect Inc. Client: City of Edmonton Building Area: 115SM Budget:$1.4M Expected Completion Date: 2013